GDPR Privacy Notice

 • Information Audit– carrying out a company-wide information audit to identify and assess what personal information of data subjects we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.

-• Data Protection– a new policy and procedure document for data protection has been drafted to meet the standards and requirements of the GDPR, with a dedicated focus on privacy by design and the rights of individuals.
+• Data Protection– a policy for data protection including focus on privacy by design and the rights of individuals.

-• Data Retention & Erasure– we have updated our retention policy and schedule to ensure that we meet the ‘data minimizationand ‘storage limitation’ principles and that personal information is stored, archived and destroyed compliantly and ethically.
+• Data Retention & Erasure– we have updated our retention policy and schedule to include ‘data minimizationand ‘storage limitation’ principles which require personal information to be stored, archived and destroyed compliantly and ethically.

-• Data Breaches– our breach procedures ensure that we have safeguards and measures in place to identify, assess, investigate and report any personal data breach at the earliest possible time.
-Our procedures are robust and will be disseminated to all employees, making them aware of the reporting lines and steps to follow.
+• Data Breaches– our breach procedures include safeguards and measures in place to identify, assess, investigate and report a personal data breach at the earliest possible time.
+Our employees are made aware of our procedures.

-• International Data Transfers & Third-Party Disclosures– where Woodruff-Sawyer stores or transfers personal information outside the EU, we have robust procedures and safeguarding measures in place to secure, encrypt and maintain the integrity of the data.
-We will use appropriate methods of ensuring that Woodruff-Sawyer is in compliance with applicable GDPR requirements including if applicable, utilization of the Standard Contractual Clauses (SCCs) with any controllers and processors in order to accomplish extra territorial transfer of EU Data Subject data.
+• International Data Transfers & Third-Party Disclosures– where Woodruff-Sawyer stores or transfers personal information outside the EU, we have procedures and safeguarding measures in place to secure, encrypt and maintain the integrity of the data.
+We will use appropriate methods of ensuring that Woodruff-Sawyer is in compliance with applicable GDPR requirements including if applicable, utilization of the Standard Contractual Clauses (SCCs) in order to accomplish extra territorial transfer of EU Data Subject data.

-• Subject Access Request (SAR)– we have revised our SAR procedures to accommodate the revised 30-day timeframe for providing the requested information and for making this provision free of charge.
+• Subject Access Request (SAR)– our SAR procedures accommodate the timeframe for providing the requested information and for making this provision free of charge.
 Please utilize our data request portal link to make any appropriate SAR.

-• Direct Marketing– we have revised the wording and processes for direct marketing, including clear opt-in mechanisms for marketing subscriptions; a clear notice and method for opting out and providing unsubscribe features on all subsequent marketing materials.
+• Direct Marketing– we have compliant opt-in mechanisms for marketing subscriptions; and compliant notices and methods for opting out and providing unsubscribe features on our marketing materials.

 • Processor Agreements– where we use any third-party to process personal information on our behalf or that of our clients, we have drafted compliant Processor Agreements and due diligence procedures for ensuring that they meet and understand their GDPR obligations.
 These measures include initial and ongoing reviews of the services provided, the necessity of the processing activity, the technical and organizational measures in place and compliance with the GDPR.